shimada-print/vbs/README.md

-# next.js is React's FW
+# Next.js is React's framework.